Ramping up for the holidays: How to excel at handling higher customer service demands

 Today’s consumers have an overwhelming amount of choice in the marketplace.
 They’re looking for quick, courteous and personalized customer service as a way to differentiate one company, product or service from the next — and there’s no time like the busy holiday season for them to flex their purchasing power.

-The National Retail Federation estimates $682 billion will be spent in the United States in November and December alone.
-At the same time, new research from online review community Trustpilot says nearly 48 percent of consumers named customer service as one of their biggest considerations when deciding which product to buy — second only to pricing.
+The publication Inc. estimates that holiday sales will exceed $1.1 trillion between November 2019 and January 2020.
+At the same time, research from online review community Trustpilot says nearly 48 percent of consumers named customer service as one of their biggest considerations when deciding which product to buy — second only to pricing.

 Of course, successfully meeting customers’ service expectations is challenging year-round, and these challenges exist in many scenarios beyond the winter holidays.
 But there are essential lessons to learn from holiday crunch time about how to effectively ramp up — and gracefully ramp down — customer service efforts to meet higher-than-usual demand.